-In 2009, the Company received sub-lease rent in the amount of \$155,529 (2008-\$38,345) from a corporation with a director who is also a member of the Company's board of directors.
-This rent occurred in the normal course of operations and have been recognized at the agreed to exchange amount which in the opinion of management approximates fair market value for the space sub-leased.
+In 2010 the Company received sub-lease rent in the amount of \$108,900 (2009 - \$148,123) from a corporation which had a director who is also a member of the Company's board of directors.
+The rent occurred in the normal course of operations and has been recognized at the agreed to exchange amount which in the opinion of management approximates fair market value for the space sub-leased.
+As of March 12, 2010, the director was no longer a member of the other corporation's board of directors.